Kresnadwipsh/ariqmuh/README.md

-- 👋 Hi, I’m @ariqmuh
+# Hi, I’m @ariqmuh 👋
-- 🌱 I’m currently learning Data Science, Python, SQL, Statistics, and Machine Learning
-- 📫 How to reach me : muhammad.ariq15@gmail.com
+- Experienced in geological mapping and GIS hazard mapping.
+Currently a data science and machine learning student in Purwadhika Digital School.
+Passionate about data and sharpening my Data Science and Machine Learning skills.

 <!---
 ariqmuh/ariqmuh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.